TZstatsADS/Fall2018-Proj3-Sec2-grp2/README.md

 + **Kehui Zhu**:  is responsible for constructing the features and developing the GBM model

-+ **Siyu Zhu**: Main contributor to the baseline model (completed the feature.R and superResolution.R).
-Realized the XGBoost model.
++ **Siyu Zhu**: Main contributor to the baseline model (completed the feature.R and superResolution.R) and Optimal model(XGBoost model).
+Responsible for GBM and XGBoost models' parameters tuning.
 Assist with the SRCNN model's implementation.

 References used:
 1.  https://rpubs.com/mharris/multiclass_xgboost : Perform XGBoost